leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Text-to-Speech** | Voice output (ElevenLabs/OpenAI) | `jarvis_voice.py` |
 | **Speech-to-Text** | Voice input recognition | `voice_api.py` |
 | **Voice Chat** | Full voice conversations | `jarvis_voice_chat.py` |

+> *"I have eyes, sir, and I have a voice—though I daresay they're rather more sophisticated than the biological variety.
+Show me a screenshot of an error message, and I'll not only read it but diagnose the problem.
+Share an image of a whiteboard from your brainstorming session, and I'll extract the text, organize the ideas, and create actionable tasks.
+My vision capabilities extend to scene understanding—I can describe what I see, identify objects, and even read handwritten notes with reasonable accuracy.
+As for voice, well, I've been told my British accent is rather pleasant.
+Through ElevenLabs, I can speak with a refined, natural voice that doesn't have that dreadful robotic quality.
+We can converse entirely through speech if you prefer—you speak, I listen, I respond, you hear.
+It's remarkably like having a conversation with an actual assistant, except I don't require tea breaks.
+Mr. Stark often preferred voice interaction whilst working in the lab; it kept his hands free for more important matters."*

+---

 ## 2.10 Administration Functions